 “Oh, no!
 What am I going to do?
 I don’t have any money.”

 “Do you have any other records on this account?”

 “Anything I have would be right there in that drawer.”

-I get comfortable on the floor and begin going through her files.
-This takes time, and, we chit chat as I go through the files.
-Then she asks, “So, why did you come over today?
+I got comfortable on the floor and begin going through her files.
+This took time, and, we chatted as I went through the files.
+Then she asked, “So, why did you come over today?
 Did you just want to clean out my files?”